davidk-im/P5-Gim-Vamps-Project/README.md

             *Can play or just move a few pieces around for testing purposes
         * Remember game ID
         * Input game ID into replay game under play menu(some games with data already include 24 and 33)
+     * Multiplayer games:
+         * With the code from first trimester, the chess board is being stored in one place and cannot be duplicated on multiple webpages on the same device, thus making it hard to code and check using Intellij
+         * Back end shows data updating by pulling and showing data on [joingamedata.html](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/templates/joingamedata.html).
+Shows data being constantly updated after every move
+              * How to run a test:
+                   * Open 2 windows of the chess website
+                   * On window 1, create a new multiplayer game and make as many moves as desired
+                   * On window 2, input the game ID into join game, here you should be able to see all the moves coming from the other tab/user, modeling the multiplayer function
+                   * By updating after every move and pulling on another tab, players are able to play at the same time
+                        * *reminder: because the backend code of the board storing only happens once, unable to replicate the board on multiple tabs on the same site

 ### Incorporating College Board Requirements:
 * Creative development